Temperature-Dependent CPT Violation: Constraints from Big Bang Nucleosynthesis: Theoretical Mechanisms for Temperature-Dependent CPT Violation

 \subsection{PT-Symmetric Toy Model}

-As an alternative to the Hermitian vector potential, one can consider a quantum mechanical degree of freedom $B_0$ governed by a PT-symmetric Hamiltonian.
-PT-symmetric Hamiltonians are generally non-Hermitian but invariant under the combined action of parity ($P$) and time-reversal ($T$) transformations, i.e. $[H,PT]=0$.
-Remarkably, such Hamiltonians can possess entirely real spectra in the "unbroken PT phase" despite being non-Hermitian, allowing for physically meaningful behavior.
+As an alternative to the Hermitian vector potential, one can consider the field $B_0$ treated as a zero-dimensional (i.e.\ spatially homogeneous) quantum field governed by a PT-symmetric Hamiltonian.
+PT-symmetric Hamiltonians are generally non-Hermitian but invariant under the combined action of parity ($P$) and time-reversal ($T$) transformations, i.e.\ $[H,PT]=0$.
+Remarkably, such Hamiltonians can possess entirely real spectra in the ``unbroken PT phase'' despite being non-Hermitian, allowing for physically meaningful behavior.

-PT-symmetric quantum mechanics has been extensively studied in recent years, with applications ranging from optical systems to quantum field theory.
-The key insight is that Hermiticity is sufficient but not necessary for a physical theory---what matters is that observables have real eigenvalues.
-In PT-symmetric systems, this reality is guaranteed by the PT symmetry itself when the symmetry is unbroken.
-While most applications have been in condensed matter and optics, the framework has also been explored in cosmological contexts, making it a viable alternative mechanism for generating temperature-dependent backgrounds.
+PT-symmetric quantum field theory has been developed systematically in recent years~\cite{Bender:1998ke,Bender:2004sa,Bender:2007nj, Bender:2018pbv,Bender:2005hf,Jones:2009qs}, with rigorous results establishing the reality of the spectrum, the unitarity of time evolution (with respect to a modified inner product), and consistent perturbation theory for a broad class of non-Hermitian actions.
+The framework has been extended to scalar field theories in $d$ spacetime dimensions, to fermionic systems, and more recently to cosmological backgrounds.
+The key insight is that Hermiticity is sufficient but not necessary for a consistent quantum theory---what matters is that the spectrum of physical observables is real.
+In PT-symmetric theories this reality is guaranteed by the unbroken PT symmetry itself.